Ariane et Bachus

 Librettist Saint-Jean drew on Ovid’s Metamorphoses, the classical collection of myths, as a starting point for the love story of Ariadne and Bacchus.
 After Ariadne showed her lover Theseus how to escape the labyrinth, avoiding being devoured by the Minotaur, he ran off with her sister Phaedra.
 Grief-stricken, Ariadne decides she will never love again, rejecting a would-be suitor, Adraste.
 When Bacchus, the god of wine, arrives in Naxos he falls instantly in love with Ariadne.
 She rebuffs him at first, but soon discovers she loves him.
 When Juno hears that Bacchus—the son of her husband Jupiter through an affair with Semele—has been welcomed to the shores of Naxos, she descends to seek revenge.
 Juno and Adraste team up to destroy the lovers’ new-found happiness.

 Under the direction of Craig Trompeter, Haymarket Opera Orchestra—Chicago’s premier period instrument orchestra—will introduce you to Marais’ lush score for violins, multiple violas, bass violin, viola da gamba, violone, harpsichord, archlute, theorbo, recorders, oboes, flutes, and bassoon.
-Director Sarah Edgar brings her renowned flair to the spectacular staging and dance, while costume designer Meriem Bahri works her usual sensual visual magic.
+Director and choreographer Sarah Edgar brings her renowned flair to the spectacular staging and dance, featuring the newly formed Haymarket Opera Company Ballet, while costume designer Meriem Bahri works her usual sensual visual magic.

 Running Time: 3 hours with intermission